-TLS and SSL both are cryptographic protocols to secure sensitive information transmitted between browsers and servers.
+TLS and SSL are cryptographic protocols to secure sensitive information transmitted between browsers and servers.
 These cryptographic protocols allow sensitive information such as credit card numbers, social security numbers, and login details to be transmitted in an encrypted form.

 Without SSL/TLS, data transmitted between the browser and server is sent in plain text, which is vulnerable to eavesdropping.
 Network attackers can easily intercept information transmitted in plain text.